 State Horse Judging Contest

 This event is open to all 4-H’ers.
 There is no limit on the number of members a county may pre-enter in the contest; however, youth must pre-enter if they wish to participate.
+Youth will judge 4 halter and 4 performance classes.
+Reasons may be given and will be score separately.
+Specific instructions will be provided to participants after registration closes.
 The contest's registration cost is $25 per individual and no fee for parents or leaders.
 Pre-entered youth will receive an information email with maps, details, etc. Contact your county office for more information and for the registration deadline, as each county varies.

 Contest information and guidelines